apache/iceberg/format/spec.md

 Types `timestamp_ns` and `timestamptz_ns` are added in v3.

-All readers are required to read tables with unknown partition transforms, ignoring the unsupported partition fields.
+All readers are required to read tables with unknown partition transforms, ignoring the unsupported partition fields when filtering.

 Writing v3 metadata: